 - Expectations of Responding Student – In a hearing before the Standard of Conduct Review Board, the responding student is expected to:

 - Present an oral or written statement in response to the charge(s);

 - Present witnesses during the hearing, when appropriate and with the permission of the Standard of Conduct Review Board Chairperson.
 The Chairperson has discretion to allow or deny written statements from witnesses unable to attend the hearing.

 - Composition & Responsibilities – The Standard of Conduct Review Board is comprised of five students and one faculty/staff member.
 Faculty/Staff members are recommended by the Dean of Students.
-The faculty/staff member is then randomly selected from a pool of members approved to serve by the Provost.
+The faculty/staff member is then randomly selected from a pool of members approved to serve by the VP of Marketing, Enrollment and Student Life.
 Student members are nominated by Student Senate and confirmed for eligibility by the Standard of Conduct Review Board Advisor.
 Student members must meet the following eligibility requirements:

 - maintain a cumulative GPA of 3.0 or higher.